10-Year Official Community Plan Update

 • OCP at Council

-Staff brought forward the draft OCP and related policies and bylaws to Council in a series of presentations between February and April of this year.
+Staff brought forward the draft OCP and related policies and bylaws to Council in a series of presentations between February and April of this year, followed by a public hearing in September to gather additional community input.
 In case you missed it, you can view all the OCP Council meetings below:

 February 27